RightsandWrongsgit/ARMTEC/index.md

 Also, you don't always need to think of every Open Source tool as a giant, full fledged software system; although many are.
 The way ARMTEC looks at it is that there are also big 'opportunity gaps' on where to find stuff and how to put the many parts together into a meaningful whole.
 This site is offered to help you do that!

+Are you struggling to find the right approach to your project?
+ARMTEC provides access to a comprehensive range of solutions that helps you identify and fill the gaps.
+Our solutions offer access to a wide range of open source tools, from small components to full-fledged software systems, so you can quickly and easily find the right tool for your needs.
+With ARMTEC, you can save time and money while ensuring that your project is successful.

 Most would expect 'Open Source' to apply just to software and maybe extend to online information systems or developer applications.
-ARMTEC aims for a broader perspective in the tools provided here.
+ARMTEC aims for a broader perspective.
 Key things related to effectively running a business or organization are also presented.
 Revenue projection, Profit & Loss (P&L) statement analyses, Advertising & Proprotion (A&P) performance, Market Research, Customer Relationship Management, and more are part of our foundation.
 Therefore our technical tools in these areas may be of interest to a broader community shared in an open source manner.

 ![visitors](https://page-views.glitch.me/badge?page_id=RightsandWrongsgit.ARMTEC-gh-pages-index)